 I. Regarding Electronic Communications:

-(1) All communications required by the RAA and ICANN Consensus Policies must be forwarded.
+(1) All communications required by the RAA and ICANN Consensus Policies must be Relayed.

 (2) For all other electronic communications, accredited P/P service providers may elect one of the following options:

-Option #1: Forward all electronic requests received (including those received via emails and web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications; or
+Option #1: Relay all electronic requests received (including those received via emails and web forms), but the provider may implement commercially reasonable safeguards (including CAPTCHA) to filter out spam and other forms of abusive communications; or

-Option #2: Forward all electronic requests (including those received via emails and web forms) received from LEA and third parties containing allegations of domain name abuse (i.e. illegal activity).
+Option #2: Relay all electronic requests (including those received via emails and web forms) received from LEA and third parties containing allegations of domain name abuse (i.e. illegal activity).

 (3) In all cases, accredited P/P service providers must publish and maintain a mechanism (e.g. designated email point of contact) for Requesters to contact to follow up on or escalate their original requests.

-The WG also recommends that the use of standard forms and other mechanisms that would facilitate the prompt and accurate identification of a relay request be explored during implementation (e.g. drop-down menus in a provider’s web-based forms or fields that would require the filling in of a Requester’s contact details, specifying the type of request or other basic information).
+The WG also recommends that the use of standard forms and other mechanisms that would facilitate the prompt and accurate identification of a Relay request be explored during implementation (e.g. drop-down menus in a provider’s web-based forms or fields that would require the filling in of a Requester’s contact details, specifying the type of request or other basic information).

 II.
 Regarding Further Provider Actions When There Is A Repeated Failure of Electronic Communications

-All third party electronic requests alleging abuse by a P/P service customer will be promptly forwarded to the customer.
+All third party electronic requests alleging abuse by a P/P service customer will be promptly Relayed to the customer.
 A Requester will be promptly notified of a persistent failure of delivery that a P/P service provider becomes aware of.

 The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after a certain number of repeated or duplicate delivery attempts within a reasonable period of time.
 The WG emphasizes that such persistent delivery failure, in and of itself, is not sufficient to trigger further provider obligation or action under this Category E unless the provider also becomes aware of the persistent delivery failure.

-As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request forward a further form of notice to its customer.
-A provider should have the discretion to select the most appropriate means of forwarding such a request.
+As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request Relay a further form of notice to its customer.
+A provider should have the discretion to select the most appropriate means of Relaying such a request.
 A provider shall have the right to impose reasonable limits on the number of such requests made by the same Requester for the same domain name.

 When a P/P service provider becomes aware of a persistent delivery failure to a customer as described herein, that will trigger the provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the recommendation of this WG under Category B, Question 2.